ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 The **assist** alters the score against your teammate according to the **outcome** of a **contest**.

-Your first **assist** faces a **moderate resistance**.
-Each subsequent **assist** attempt to the same beneficiary, steps up by one **degree** of increase (+5, +10, +15, +M, +M2).
+Your first **assist** faces the **base resistance**.
+Each subsequent **assist** attempt to the same beneficiary increases the **resistance** by +5 (as per the scale in §2.3).
 The **resistance** escalation occurs even when another PC steps in to make a subsequent **assist**.
 This escalation allows the occasional dramatic rescue but makes it difficult for players to prolong losing battles to excruciating length.
 Your GM should make it seem credible by justifying the increasing **resistances** with descriptions of ever-escalating countermeasures on the part of the opposition.

-Your GM may adjust the starting **resistance** up or down by one step to account for campaign credibility or other dramatic factors.
-If an **assist** as proposed seems too improbable or insufficiently useful, your GM should collaborate with you to propose alternate suggestions which would face **moderate resistance**.
+Your GM may adjust the starting **resistance** up or down to account for campaign credibility or other dramatic factors.
+If an **assist** as proposed seems too improbable or insufficiently useful, your GM should collaborate with you to propose alternate suggestions.

 On a victory, you reduce the number of **resolution points** by *one* more than the **degree** of the **victory**.
 On a defeat, you increase the number of **resolution points** by *one* more than the **degree** of the **resistance's** **victory**.
 See table §5.2.2.1.